quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/integration_families.md

 | `nk=4096`, 3D | 16 × 16 × 16 = 4096 | 17 × 17 × 17 = 4913 |

-A prescribed calculation evaluates that discretization without hidden refinement or shifted validation.
+A prescribed calculation evaluates that discretization without hidden refinement or additional error-checking meshes.
 Integration errors are unavailable (`None`), and a converged filling root does not establish Brillouin-zone integration accuracy.
 In accuracy-controlled mode, failure to meet a target within a budget raises a convergence error.
 Reported error estimates are empirical, not certificates.